 By 1963, the Alaska Marine Highway System was in full swing operating four vessels; the first ship –MV Chilkat, plus MV Malaspina, MV Taku and MV Matanuska.
 The ferry routes included Ketchikan, Petersburg, Sitka, Wrangell and Prince Rupert in British Columbia.

 Today the Alaska Marine Highway System extends for 3,500 miles (yes, the Alaskan coastline is huge) and currently has 10 ships.
+Sadly not all are operational at this time.
 These vessels are divided into three categories: Shuttle Ferries, Daytime Ferries and Mainline Ferries.
 All qualify as ships and two are classified ocean-class ferries; MV Kennicott and MV Tustumena.